 Unless another exemption applies or relief from certain of these requirements is provided, these requirements would be in addition to the various requirements imposed on advisers to private funds by the SEC, and would significantly increase the compliance costs to private fund advisers that invest in commodity options or futures contracts.

-Comments on the proposed changes are due by April 12, 2011 and may be submitted using the CFTC’s online comment submission process.
-For additional information on the proposed amendments or the implications of dual SEC/CFTC regulation, please contact us at (619) 278-0020.
+Comments on the proposed changes are due by April 12, 2011, and maybe submitted using the CFTC’s online comment submission process.
+For additional information on the proposed amendments or the implications of dual SEC/CFTC regulation, please contact us at (619) 278-0020 to schedule your consultation.